Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 - And any other occurrence of manual provisioning rather than an IaC automation tool such as Terraform.

-To be a bit more specific, a cloud DevOps engineer logs into the cloud provider’s UI to manually select the configuration of a new virtual machine or allocates new storage space.
-Similarly, a cloud security engineer manually sets up or makes a change to a security group while another DevOps engineer in a separate location makes a similar change to establish a new role and related permissions.
+A cloud DevOps engineer logs into the cloud provider’s interface.
+They manually choose the settings for a new virtual machine or allocate new storage space.
+A cloud security engineer sets up or changes a security group.
+Another DevOps engineer in a different location is making a similar change.
+They are creating a new role and setting permissions.

 Six ClickOps Hidden Risks